edwardvk/gingerwords/docs/_posts/2022-01-07-write-clearly.markdown

 ---
 permalink: /write-clearly
-title: How to Write Clearly
+title: How to Write Clearly using Plain Language
 description: Communicating clearly using plain language is increasingly recognised as the most professional, responsible and efficient way to share business or government information.
 markup: kramdown
 ---

-## using plain language

 ### By Marianne Holtman